evandisoft/RedOnion/MunOS/Multithreading.md

 Because the function `complicatedLogic` may take longer than the amount of instructions you have left.

-After you have tested `somelock` and set it to `true`, you can run anything inside the if statement and it won't be simultaneously running in any other thread.
+After you have tested `somelock` and set it to `true`, you can run anything inside the if statement and it won't be simultaneously running in any other thread that is running the same source code:

 Lua:
 ```